ysl1016/CUDA_Iris_Classification/README.md

-# CUDA_Iris_Classification
-CUDA-based Iris Classification System with multiple classifiers
+# CUDA-based Iris Classification System with multiple classifiers
 =======
-# Iris Classification System with CUDA GPU Acceleration
+#### Iris Classification System with CUDA GPU Acceleration

 A high-performance hybrid classification system for the Iris dataset using CUDA GPU acceleration.
 This project implements multiple classification algorithms (SVM, Neural Network, K-means) and combines them using an ensemble approach.